wurmlab/sequenceserver/faq.md

  - __Can I have a free trial?__
    - We essentially have the equivalent of that: we offer a full 30 day money back guarantee, no questions asked.
 - __Do you take other payment mechanisms?__
-   -  If payment by bank card doesn't work for you, please get in touch.
+   -  If payment by bank card, Apple Pay or Google Pay doesn't work for you, please get in touch.
  - __Is the payment mechanism secure?__
    -  We take security extremely seriously.
 SequenceServer doesn't want or need your payment information.
 Instead, we process payments using the industry standard <a href="https://www.stripe.com">Stripe.com</a>.
-This is one of the most widely used online payment processing companies, which annually processes hundres of billions of dollars in payments.
+This means that you can pay with Apple Pay, Google Pay, or by bank card.
+Stripe is one of the most widely used online payment processing companies, which annually processes hundres of billions of dollars in payments.
 Other companies that also use stripe for payment processing include Kickstarter, Booking.com, Zoom, Uber, Deliveroo and Unicef.
 - __I have other questions__
    - Feel free to contact us by <a href="mailto:sequenceserver@gmail.com">email</a>.
 We are also happy to arrange a demonstration or question/answer call over zoom.